8xFF/atm0s-sdn/README.md

 We will test more in the future to get more accurate result with more cloud provider and local ISP.

 ### Speeds

+In some fast test, it show that network node can relay around 1Gbps per core.
+We will test more in the future to get more accurate result.

 ## Showcases